-Jung now adds this important point, due to repression and neglect this energy flow need not materialize as a mythological figure but can surface as a “projection on other social groups and nations” (150).
-For example is saying, “Mexicans crossing the U.S. border are thieves and rapists; the USSR is an evil empire, period”, both which need to be owned as projections about Americans and about America.
+Jung now adds this important point, due to repression and neglect, this energy flow need not materialize as a mythological figure but can surface as a “projection on other social groups and nations” (150).
+For example, Trump said, “Mexicans crossing the U.S. border are thieves and rapists; the USSR is an evil empire, period”, both which need to be owned as projections about Americans and about America.

 Addressing projections is the initial generator of psychic energy in the psychology of the individual.
 With the trickster and the individual shadow seen as parallel entities, both trending toward meaning, we have a parallel way to examine the Trump phenomenon.
-To employ Jung’s lens, depth psychology, the first focus is on the Shadow’s role in the process of individuation, which is a complex analytical process of the individual Self moving forward to a meaningful life – the human dream!
-Will Donald Trump please lay down on the couch.
+To employ Jung’s lens, depth psychology, the first focus is on the Shadow’s role in the process of individuation, which is a complex analytical process of the individual Self-moving forward to a meaningful life – the human dream!
+We need Donald Trump to lay down on our couch.

 Preparing for the debates is about expending energy and given the astonishing number of Trump projections, a concern is that they have insulated and are harming him “by acting as a constantly thickening veil of illusion between the [his] ego and the real world.”
 Trump’s increased lying is a worrying sign!
 So, the first step in the individuation process is to own shadow projections and in doing so, psychic energy is generated and released for further understanding.
 (Wikipedia)